talktalki/grace_portfolio/critique-by-design.md

 - Feedback #1 by mid-20's male student:
 1) The message is clear.
 It is a visualization that shows percentage of students decreasing during the covid period but has since picked up.
 2) Would like to see the magnitude of the change (include percentage values)
-3) Think about the intended audience.
+3) hink about the intended audience.
 Is it people in the education industry?
 Could be the government?

 - Feedback #2 by mid-20's female student:
 1) Confused why the line starts at 0% again for every academic year. it can be misleading